ankitsahay02/matlab_octave_graph_routines/README.md

 # Matlab/Octave graph routines
 Some common functionalities for working with graphs in Matlab
+### Contents:
+- Create a random clusterable (signed/weighted) graph
+- Find (the best) clustering of a (signed/weighted) graph using spectral coordinates method

+## random_multi_bottleneck_graph.m
-- **random_multi_bottleneck_graph.m** creates the adjacency matrix of a graph that has groups of vertices of sizes N(i) that are connected to each other with some given probablities P(i,j).
+creates the adjacency matrix of a graph that has groups of vertices of sizes N(i) that are connected to each other with some given probablities P(i,j).
 You can also create weighted or signed graphs.

 	##### Examples
     1. One bottleneck